 We are interested in sorting the underlying structural and functional consequences of behavior/neurocognition in disease.
 Our goal is to develop a better understanding of how cellular function is affected by HIV-1 infection and (end)cannabinoids.
 Our research is focusing on the cellular, functional, and behavioral mechanisms of the neurotoxic consequences of HIV-1 protein on the central nervous system and the role of the (endo)cannabinoid system.

 We use state-of-the-art live cell imaging, electrophysiology, behavioral techniques:

 Electrophysiology In Vitro and Ex Vivo.
-To examine the effects of drug abuse in the context of HIV-1 on the electrical properties and synaptic function of striatal and/or prefrontal cortex neurons we perform whole cell-patch clamp recordings.
+To examine the effects of (endo)cannabinoids in the context of HIV-1 on the electrical properties and synaptic function of striatal and/or prefrontal cortex neurons we perform whole cell-patch clamp recordings.
 Whole cell-patch clamp recordings are conducted in voltage- and current-clamp mode with conducting paired-pulse stimulation, dual whole cell patch recordings, and extracellular cell-attached recordings.

 Interested in working as an Undergraduate in our lab?
 (We have filled our positions for Fall 2022/Spring 2023)